ViBiOh/funtch/README.md

 ## Error Handling

-By default, **funtch** will reject promise with an object describing error if HTTP status is greater or equal than 400.
+By default, **funtch** will rejects promise with an object describing error if HTTP status is greater or equal than 400.
 This object contains HTTP status, response headers and content (in plain text or JSON, according to [content handler](#custom-content-handler)).

 ```js
 {